MaJerle/lwesp/README.md

 - Embeds other AT features, such as `WPS`, `PING`, `Hostname` and others
 - User friendly license

+## Examples and resources

+For examples, please check second repository, available at https://github.com/MaJerle/ESP_AT_Lib

 ## Documentation

 Full API documentation with description and examples is available and is regulary updated with the source changes